t04s23/pythonanywhere/README.md

 ## Start the Server

-We so this using the manage.py command tool by entering this command in the terminal:
+Step 4) We so this using the manage.py command tool by entering this command in the terminal:

         python3 manage.py runserver